-10.8.2.2 There are two projects for consideration, both relating to Wind Farm export cables - one under construction (Moray West OWF) and one in the concept/early planning stage (Stromar OWF).
+10.8.2.2 There are two projects for consideration in addition to those above, both relating to Wind Farm export cables - one under construction (Moray West OWF) and one in the concept/early planning stage (Stromar OWF).
 Such projects either have undergone EIA or are in the process of doing so, and hence it is assumed that any known seabed features would have been avoided during the route development process, as these will constitute engineering hazards, and any potential impacts likely mitigated against.

 - 10.8.2.3 Any known seabed features should have been avoided during construction, as these would constitute engineering hazards.
 Impacts to buried material in general is likely to be relatively minimal, as the impact to the seabed is relatively minimal, although over a long distance.
 As cables are likely to be buried or covered by low-lying material, they are unlikely to cause noticeable changes to hydrodynamic, sedimentation or erosion regimes.
-Therefore, any cumulative impacts of indirect impacts of cables would be of negligible magnitude. - 10.8.2.4 Early concept, concept/early planning or pre-planning OWF interconnectors will undergo EIA prior to consent, therefore suitable measures are likely to be implemented.
-Therefore, any cumulative impacts from other offshore projects (OWF export cables and marine interconnectors) would be of negligible magnitude.
-However, should impact occur, it could range from low to high, depending on the value of the receptor being impacts. - 10.8.2.5 Discrete archaeological sites and unknown sites encountered by chance during the construction of the Proposed Development (Offshore) or the other developments, will be too small to be subject to impact interactions arising from combined effects of the Proposed Development (Offshore) with other developments and activities in the area.
-Additionally, the Proposed Development (Offshore) has committed to include a PAD to mitigate against any unknown sites discovered during construction. - 10.8.2.6 Volume 2, Chapter 2: Marine and Coastal Processes notes that any changes in sediment patterns would be on a local scale of up to 6km and may lead to increased sedimentation due to construction methodologies and so there is the potential for increased burial of marine archaeology and cultural heritage.
+Therefore, any cumulative impacts of indirect impacts of cables would be of negligible magnitude. - 10.8.2.4 Early concept, concept/early planning or pre-planning OWF export cables will undergo EIA prior to consent, therefore suitable measures are likely to be implemented.
+Therefore, any cumulative impacts from other OWF interconnectors would be of negligible magnitude.
+However, should impact occur, it could range from low to high, depending on the value of the receptor being impacts. - 10.8.2.5 Discrete archaeological sites and unknown sites encountered by chance during the construction of Caledonia South or the other developments, will be too small to be subject to impact interactions arising from combined effects of Caledonia South with other developments and activities in the area.
+Additionally, Caledonia South has committed to include a PAD to mitigate against any unknown sites discovered during construction. - 10.8.2.6 Volume 4, Chapter 2: Marine and Coastal Processes notes that any changes in sediment patterns would be on a local scale of up to 6km and may lead to increased sedimentation due to construction methodologies and so there is the potential for increased burial of marine archaeology and cultural heritage.
 The magnitude of this impact on Marine and Coastal Processes was assessed as low, and so the overall magnitude of this impact has been assessed as low on the marine archaeology and cultural heritage receptors.

-- 10.8.2.7 Based on the available assessed datasets, no features of palaeogeographic interest were identified (see Section 10.4) within the study area.
-As highlighted in Table 10-10 the potential for seabed prehistory assets and their respective value varies from high to very low, depending on the asset type. - 10.8.2.8 All A1 and A3 receptors and currently unknown archaeological sites are considered as high sensitivity receptors. - 10.8.2.9 For all A2 anomalies, there is insufficient data to assess the value of each individual anomaly at this point.
+10.8.2.7Based on the available assessed datasets, no features of palaeogeographic interest were identified (see Section 10.4) within the MSA.
+As highlighted in

+Table 10-10 the potential for seabed prehistory assets and their respective value varies from high to very low, depending on the asset type.

+- 10.8.2.8 All A1 and A3 receptors and currently unknown archaeological sites are considered as high sensitivity receptors. - 10.8.2.9 For all A2 anomalies, there is insufficient data to assess the value of each individual anomaly at this point.
 As such, all A2 anomalies must be considered to potentially have archaeological value, to a greater or lesser degree and, in accordance with the precautionary principle are considered as high value assets.